CarlieHamilton/KidsWorld/README.md

 Data structure of Etsy?

 # 12) Discuss the database relations to be implemented.

+Our database, as outlined in the ERD (above), shows that it is a relational database.
+The information in one table is related to the information in other tables.

+When considering our database design, we had to consider what information would be needed without creating a redundancy of information, so that each piece of information is in the database only once.
+This reduces the risk of out-of-date information so that the data is more accurate.

 # 13) Describe your project’s models in terms of the relationships (active record associations) they have with each other.
 # 14) Provide your database schema design.

 # 15) Provide User stories for your App.

 # 16) Provide Wireframes for your App.

 # 17) Describe the way tasks are allocated and tracked in your project.

 # 18) Discuss how Agile methodology is being implemented in your project.

 Although we were only a team of two, we implemented numerous agile methodologies in our workflow.